 6. How secure is a garden room?

 You should rightly expect your garden room or garden office to be every bit as secure as your home.
 After all, you may well have some high value items in there and you need to rely on the fact that they will be stored safely when you are not using it.
 Check that the doors and windows to be installed include high quality opening and locking mechanisms.
+Our products comply with the Secured By Design designation which provides extra security features to all our UPVC doors.
 Make sure units are of the same durable quality you would want for your home.
 At the same time, check they are of sufficient quality to cope with whatever the weather throws at them, maintaining a comfortable environment with minimum heat loss in winter and low heat gain in summer.